Officialpolomar/test/README.md

     Makefile: Defines the build process for the application, specifying compilation and linking steps.

-Aren Egwuekwr:
+Aren Egwuekwe:
     - Implemented audio and group chat support
-    - Completed protocol design on documentation
+    - Completed final report and protocol design

 Omar White-Evans:
     - Implemented FLTK GUI for project